TRI-AMDD/beep/docs_src/Command Line Interface/1- overview.md

 Beep has five subcommands:

 - `beep structure`: Parse, interpolate, clean, and standardize a wide range of battery cycler output files.
+[More info](/Command%20Line%20Interface/2%20-%20structuring/)
 - `beep featurize`: Generate features for learning from structured files.
 - `beep train`: Train a machine learning model based on features.
 - `beep predict`: Predict battery degradation based on learning features and a previously trained model.